jbroerken/libmrhab/doc/source/Usage/App_Loop/App_Loop.rst

 Closing the Application
 -----------------------
-A application using libmrhab closes when either the module stack is empty (last module popped) or if SIGTERM was recieved by the application parent.
+A application using libmrhab closes when either the module stack is empty (last module popped) or if SIGTERM was received by the application parent.

 Handling expected application closure is handled by simply storing the module update result and returning it in the **MRH_CanExit** function.